-Mind Medicine Australia (MMA) is a charity that seeks to alleviate the suffering caused by mental illness in Australia through expanding the treatment options available to medical practitioners and their patients.
-We are focused on the development of safe and effective psychedelic-assisted therapies to cure a range of mental illnesses.
+Mind Medicine Australia (MMA) is a charity that helps to alleviate the suffering caused by mental illness in Australia through expanding the treatment options available to medical practitioners and their patients.
+We are establishing safe and effective psychedelic-assisted treatments to cure a range of mental illnesses.
 Mind Medicine Australia is a registered charity founded by Tania de Jong AM and Peter Hunt AM.

-TANIA DE JONG AM

-Founder Creative Universe,

-Creativity Australia, Creative

-Innovation Global and Mind

-Medicine Australia

-PETER HUNT AM

-Investment Banker & Engaged

-Philanthropist; Founder

-Women's Community Shelters

-and Mind Medicine Australia
+TANIA DE JONG AM Founder Creative Universe, Creativity Australia, Creative Innovation Global and Mind Medicine Australia

-Why was Mind Medicine Australia launched?
+PETER HUNT AM Investment Banker & Engaged Philanthropist; Founder Women's Community Shelters and Mind Medicine Australia Why was Mind Medicine Australia launched?

 Mind Medicine Australia was established to support research into and enhance the effectiveness and safety of, medicine-assisted psychotherapies, while reducing unnecessary delays in implementing this approach within Australia.
 One in five Australians are currently suffering from a mental illness.
 One in two Australians will be affected by a mental illness in their lifetime.
 Australia is experiencing a growing mental health crisis that current treatment options are unable to adequately address.
 While available mental health treatments can be effective, more than half of all patients do not respond.
 Therefore, we need to support the most effective and innovative treatments to address this these cases.
 Over the past decade, medicinal psilocybin and medicinal MDMA-assisted psychotherapies have demonstrated remarkably promising clinical results in overseas trials.
 Mind Medicine Australia believes Australia should join the global effort to investigate and optimise these treatment approaches for mental illness.
-Read more about the state of mental health here.

 What do you hope to achieve?

-MMA operates as a collaborative network that connects medical practitioners, consumers, academia, government, industry, regulatory bodies, philanthropists, investors and other stakeholders.
+Mind Medicine Australia acts as a nexus between clinicians, academia, government, regulators, philanthropists and patients, working in close consultation and partnership with relevant experts and organisations.
 Subject to the results from Phase 3 clinical trials, currently underway overseas, we are preparing to assist the health care system for possible regulatory changes in Australia, by supporting clinical research and developing a clinical implementation framework and therapist training protocols.
 We are also educating and engaging relevant stakeholder groups and the general public to increase awareness and to drive best practice.
 Why medicine-assisted psychotherapies?

 In major international trials, medicine-assisted psychotherapies have shown impressive outcomes in treating a range of mental illnesses with greater effectiveness than standard treatments, and with an excellent safety profile.
 Australia is currently behind the US, UK, Canada, Israel and Europe when it comes to research and regulatory support for these promising treatments.
 Read a literature review by Dr. Martin Williams here.
 What are MMA's plans for research?

 Mind Medicine Australia supports research that investigates the benefits, mechanisms and risks of medicine-assisted psychotherapies.
 We are particularly interested in novel research protocols that expand on research conducted by major universities overseas, and that seek to answer key questions to enhance clinical effectiveness and safety.
 What policy change is MMA advocating for?